-Have you noticed that most outdoor light posts and highway guard rails have the same grey color?
+Have you noticed that most outdoor light posts, highway guard rails, and other items made from rolled sheet metal have the same gray color with a distinctive pattern?
 Do you know why?
-Most people don’t pay attention to this but if you're familiar with the steel industry you know that preparation, coatings, and paint systems are the single most important factors to prolonging the life of steel.
+Most people don’t pay attention to this but if you're familiar with the steel industry you know that preparation, coatings, and paint systems are the most important factors to prevent rusting and prolonging the life of steel.

-The reason for this grey color is because these metal products have been galvanized.
-Generally, any metal made to be outside in the elements is commonly coated with a zinc finish through a process called galvanization.
+The reason for this gray color and pattern (referred to as spangle) is that these metal products have been through the galvanizing process. galvanized.
+Generally, any metal made to be outside, in the elements, is commonly given a protective zinc coating using a process called galvanization.
 Did you know that galvanizing has been around for over 200 years?
-It flat out works, but is it worth it?
+It is still used because it flat out works, But is it worth the extra cost?

 While we can see this is a large sum of money globally, exactly how does this apply to your scale?

-Replacing something prematurely is never anything someone looks forward to, but consider the cost of prematurely replacing a truck scale - EXPENSIVE!
+- Replacing something prematurely is never anything someone looks forward to, but consider the cost of prematurely replacing a truck scale - EXPENSIVE!
 Cranes, downtime, steel repairs, etc.… not to mention the headache of dealing with the whole project.
-The price of galvanizing will far outweigh the cost and hassle of having to replace a truck scale prematurely.
+The increased lifespan gained from galvanizing will far outweigh the cost and hassle of having to replace a truck scale due to premature rusting.

 Galvanizing your scale is always an option that should be considered based on the factors mentioned above.
+Corrosion prevention can both extend the lifespan of your truck scale, and reduce the lifetime equipment cost as well.
+Using galvanized steel is easier to maintain than painted steel, and much less expensive than stainless steel.
 Considering that most static steel structures in harsh environments are galvanized, it’s compelling to believe that a wear surface exposed to harsh environments should be treated the same way.
 If you need any assistance deciding if galvanizing is right for you, the experts at B-TEK will be happy to help!